Hedlundia: Taxonomy

-This shake up of the taxonomy has changed the names of the three microspecies that are unique to the island of Arran on the west coast of Scotland.
-Arran whitebeam (Hedlundia arranensis), Arran service-tree (Hedlundia pseudofennica) and the Catacol whitebeam (Hedlundia pseudomeinichii) where all previously Sorbus species and have now been moved to the newly created genus Hedlundia as they are the product of inter-generic crossing involving rowan (Sorbus aucuparia) and rock whitebeam (Aria rupicola).
+Some of the species result from more than one hybridization event.
+Hedlundia arranensis arose via hybridization of Sorbus aucuparia and Aria rupicola.
+Hedlundia pseudofennica is the result of back-crossing of Hedlundia arranensis onto Sorbus aucuparia.

-While including this species in Hedlundia reflected the broad contributions of the parental genomes, extending the splitting approach to its logical conclusion, the Arran service tree could be treated in another nothogenus with a name like ×Sorbohedlundia.
-To make matters yet more complex again, Sorbus pseudomeinichii (False Rowan) is the result of a further round of back-crossing of the Arran Service Tree (Sorbus pseudofennica) with Sorbus aucuparia (Robertson & Sydes, 2006).
+While including this species in Hedlundia reflected the broad contributions of the parental genomes, extending the splitting approach to its logical conclusion, the Arran service tree could be treated in another nothogenus with a name like × Sorbohedlundia.
+To make matters yet more complex again, Hedlundia pseudomeinichii is the result of a further round of back-crossing of Hedlundia pseudofennica with Sorbus aucuparia.
 Problems still occur, such as the naming of the cross could this be "×Sorbosorbohedlundia" ?
 Including taxa like S. pseudofennica and S. pseudomeinichii in Hedlundia, as done by Sennikov & Kurtto (2017), means that Hedlundia becomes a name applied to taxa with distinct evolutionary histories.

-Taxonomy
+Etymology

-The genus name of Hedlundia was chosen by botanists Alexander Nikolaevitsch Sennikov and Arto Kurtto in 2017, "The new genus is dedicated to Johan Teodor Hedlund (1861 - 1953), the renowned Swedish expert in Sorbus, who contributed very much to the early understanding of the Sorbus hybrida aggr. in Scandinavia and Britain".

-Johan Hedlund had studied species variation in this group of trees.
-He had published nearly 50 new names or combinations of Sorbus L. (Rosaceae), in 1901.
+The genus name Hedlundia is dedicated to the Swedish Sorbus expert Johan Teodor Hedlund (1861 - 1953), who contributed very much to the early understanding of the Sorbus hybrida aggr. in Scandinavia and Britain".
+He had studied species variation in this group of trees and published nearly 50 new names or combinations of Sorbus in 1901.

-The type species is Hedlundia hybrida (L.) Sennikov & Kurtto, Memoranda Soc.
-Fauna Fl.
-Fenn.
-93: 37 (2017).

 They are known as limipihlajat (in Finnish) and rönnoxlar (in Swedish).